 Program guidelines require that you commit yourself to continuous participation for the duration of the appointment and avoid obligations that will interrupt your appointment.
-During the summer session, you are expected to maintain a full-time schedule based on 40 hours a week.
-For part-time appointments during the academic year, you will be expected to commit the number of hours a week agreed upon between you and your mentor to activities carried out in support of your appointment.
+You will be expected to commit to a schedule agreed upon between you and your mentor to activities carried out in support of your appointment.

 Facility Access and Security Clearances

 You will be required to adhere to existing policies, regulations and procedures of your hosting facility including security clearance, and health and safety requirements.

 Internships are contingent upon receipt of the necessary approvals to access the assigned facility/office.
 While you will not enter into an employment relationship with DOE, ORISE, or any other agency, you may be required to complete pre-employment background check based on site guidance.
 Your appointment is contingent upon favorable outcome of the pre-appointment check.

 Mentors will be asked to provide unclassified project assignments.